News

 Even before the U.S. Supreme Court wrote in its landmark New York Times v.
 Sullivan (1964) that public debate must be “uninhibited, robust and wide-open,” Justice Oliver Wendell Holmes noted that perhaps the most important idea in the Constitution “is the principle of free thought — not free thought for those who agree with us but freedom for the thought that we hate.”

 The fact that Damsky’s views are widely held to be loathsome does not negate his right to express them, even in a publicly-funded law school.
 Damsky’s papers — another called for the expulsion of immigrants — have received awards.
 It’s not likely his professors, who have remained silent, agreed with his conclusions.
 But they were clearly impressed by his scholarship and writing skills, which are the principal criteria for grading academic papers.
-That doesn’t mean his speech is free from consequences.
-Damsky has reportedly lost a legal internship over his public comments.
-Bar examiners, potential employers, and civic organizations may — and likely will — make their own judgments and express their own First Amendment rights when it comes to hiring him or even allowing him to practice law.
-That is how a marketplace of ideas functions in a democracy.

 The more serious concern lies in his call on social media to eliminate Jews “by any means necessary.”
 Here, First Amendment protection hinges on context.
 Courts distinguish between expressing even hateful ideas and inciting violence.
 A disturbing opinion stated on social media is different from saying the same thing to a mob.
 The university should investigate whether Damsky’s comments crossed that legal line, particularly whether his posts violate federal Title VI protections against a “hostile environment” for minority groups, including Jews.